wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/migrate-voice-services-from-skype-for-business-server-to-teams/includes/5-migrate-phone-system.md

 ```

 > [!NOTE]
-> Note: It is no longer required to specify the -MoveToTeams switch in Move-CsUser to move users directly from on-premises to TeamsOnly.
+> It is no longer required to specify the -MoveToTeams switch in Move-CsUser to move users directly from on-premises to TeamsOnly.
 Previously, if this switch was not specified, users transitioned from being homed in Skype for Business Server on-premises to Skype for Business Online, and their mode remained unchanged.
 Now, when moving a user from on-premises to the cloud with Move-CsUser, users are automatically assigned TeamsOnly mode, and their meetings from on-premises are automatically converted to Teams meetings, just as if the -MoveToTeams switch had been specified, regardless of whether the switch was actually specified.

 ### Move to Teams using Skype for Business Server Control Panel

-- Open the Skype for Business Server Control Panel app, then in the left navigation, choose **Users**.
+1. Open the Skype for Business Server Control Panel app, then in the left navigation, choose **Users**.

-- Use **Find** to locate the user(s) you would like to move to Teams.
+1. Use **Find** to locate the user(s) you would like to move to Teams.

-- Select the user(s), and then, from the **Action** dropdown above the list, choose **Move selected users to Teams** or **Move selected users to Skype for Business Online**.
+1. Select the user(s), and then, from the **Action** dropdown above the list, choose **Move selected users to Teams** or **Move selected users to Skype for Business Online**.

-- Either option now moves users directly to TeamsOnly.
+1. Either option now moves users directly to TeamsOnly.

-- In the wizard, click **Next**.
+1. In the wizard, click **Next**.

-- If prompted, sign in to Microsoft 365 with an account that ends in .onmicrosoft.com and has sufficient permissions.
+1. If prompted, sign in to Microsoft 365 with an account that ends in .onmicrosoft.com and has sufficient permissions.

-- Click **Next**, and then **Next** one more time to move the user.
+1. Click **Next**, and then **Next** one more time to move the user.

 > [!NOTE]
 > Note that status messages regarding success or failure are provided at the top of the main Control Panel app, not in the wizard.